 Newfield Exploration Company has entered into a 205,000 Dth/d firm natural gas transportation agreement with EGT related to the Cana and STACK Expansion (CaSE) project, a system expansion providing firm transportation service for growing Anadarko Basin production.
-The 10-year contract started at an initial capacity of 45,000 Dth/d in early 2018, achieved a contractual increase in volumes to 135,000 Dth/d in the second quarter of 2018, and is expected to grow to the full contracted capacity by the end of the fourth quarter of 2018.
-The Muskogee project, a 20-year, 228,000 Dth/d firm transportation service agreement with a subsidiary of OGE Energy on the EOIT system, is expected to commence service by the end of the fourth quarter of 2018.
+The 10-year contract started at an initial capacity of 45,000 Dth/d in early 2018, achieved a contractual increase in volumes to 135,000 Dth/d in the second quarter of 2018, and achieved full capacity on October 1, 2018.
+The Muskogee project, a 20-year, 228,000 Dth/d firm transportation service agreement with a subsidiary of OGE Energy on the EOIT system, is expected to commence service by the end of 2018.